jsstrn/learn/README.md

 ## 🖋️ Writing content

 Starlight is made for documentation and they have some neat features to make documentation more readable for the user.

+### Display file structure

-We can add a file tree with the [`FileTree`](https://starlight.astro.build/components/file-tree/) component.
+We can show a file structure with the [`FileTree`](https://starlight.astro.build/components/file-tree/) component.

+### Add a side note

 This is an example of using the shorthand for an [Aside](https://starlight.astro.build/components/asides/) component in an `.mdx` file with custom title and icon.
 Choose from `note`, `tip`, `caution`, or `danger`.
 Select from the list of available [icons](https://starlight.astro.build/reference/icons/#all-icons).